Let me guess…

 Look through the table of contents of each book to find blog post ideas.
 Write them down in your notepad.

-Don’t leave the bookstore until you’ve written down 10 ideas for new blog posts.
+Don’t leave the bookstore until you’ve written down 10 story ideas for new blog posts.
 And if you’re enjoying yourself, outline one or two posts in your notepad while finishing your cup of coffee.

 Don’t read any further than the table of contents.
 You should write the content of your blog post yourself (of course).